Multi-time quantum process tomography on a superconducting qubit: Appendix: Device characteristics, errors and simulation

 \subsection{Error estimation}

-The credible intervals reported in Table 1 in the main text, were calculated using the non-parametric resampling technique of bootstrapping.
+The credible intervals reported in Table 1 in the main text, were calculated {using a parametric bootstrapping method}.
 Bootstrapping a standard deviation for some metric $\hat{\theta}(\hat{X})$ relies on the assumption that the relative frequency of the measured $\hat{X}$ is representative of the underlying distribution which $\hat{X}$ is drawn from.
-In our case, $\hat{X}$ is a measured set of shot probabilities, which may look something like $\{$\texttt{00}: 0.7773, \texttt{10}: 0.1738, \texttt{01}: 0.0421, \texttt{11}: 0.0068$\}$, where, $\texttt{00}$ for example corresponds to the probability of getting the plus state in both measurements at $B$ and $C$.
-We resample 8000 shots from a multinomial distribution with these underlying relative frequencies, over 1000 trials, creating a set of bootstrapped results $\hat{X}_i$.
+In our case, $\hat{X}$ is a measured set of shot probabilities, which may look something like $\{$\texttt{00}: 0.7773, \texttt{10}: 0.1738, \texttt{01}: 0.0421, \texttt{11}: 0.0068$\}$, where, $\texttt{00}$ for example corresponds to the probability of getting the plus state in both measurements at $B$ and $C$. {We also address the measurement error.
+A number $p$ in the Table~\ref{table:measurement_errors} means that with probability $p$ the measurement of the corresponding eigenstate is correctly reported as that eigenstate.
+So $1-p$ is the missclassification probability.
+For example a measurement of $(X_+,Y_-)$ would be reported as $(X_+,Y_+)$ with probability $0.964\times (1-0.912)=0.085$.
+For \texttt{ibm\_perth} the characteristics of the two measurements were the same.} We resample 8000 shots from {a combination of simulated measurement errors given in Table~\ref{table:measurement_errors} and a multinomial distribution using the observed relative frequencies}, over 1000 trials, creating a set of bootstrapped results $\hat{X}_i$.
 The simulated distribution of the metric of interest is then evaluated as $\hat{\theta}(\hat{X}_{i})$ and twice the standard deviation of this distribution is used to calculate the 95\% credible interval of the reported metric $\hat{\theta}(\hat{X})$.
-This technique is designed to account for shot noise in the finite-sample estimates of observables, and does not account for systematic error at the hardware level (gate miscalibration, readout misclassification).
+This technique is designed to account for both shot noise in the finite-sample estimates of observables {and to give an estimation of the impact of measurement errors.} It does not account for systematic error at the hardware level (e.g. gate miscalibration).
 Finally, we rely on bias correction in the bootstrapping process; the sample mean of the metric $\hat{\theta}(\hat{X}_i)$ was in general not equal to the measured $\hat{\theta}(\hat{X})$ (sometimes outside of the credible interval).